dialogfeedback/dialogfeedback.github.io/index.md

 layout: default
 ---

 Existing data-driven dialogue generation methods are mostly aimed to minimic the human response distribution.
 However, even human responses have different quality: some of them are popular, getting lots of upvoted, and some of them are less interesting or even offensive.
-So, we probably should optimize something else.
+So, we probably should optimize or predict human feedback, instead of just perplexity.

-> Let's optimize expected human feedback, instead of just perplexity.
+> What kind of dialogue response gets better human feedback?

 We leverage millions of Reddit human feedback data (number of upvotes👍 or replies💬) to formulate the following dialogue ranking tasks, to help building more engaging conversational AI.
 See our [EMNLP paper](https://arxiv.org/abs/2009.06978) or view [our project on Github](https://github.com/golsun/DialogRPT) for more details.